 5. Cultural Sensitivities:

-Nepal is a multi-ethnic multi-religious and multi-cultural country that has a very diverse cultural heritage however with more than 80% of the population being Hindu.
+Nepal is a multi-ethnic, multi-religious, and multi-cultural country that has a very diverse cultural heritage however with more than 80% of the population being Hindu.
 Some of the cultural values that tourists should keep while traveling in Nepal are;

-• Dress Code: Try to dress modestly in rural areas of Nepal, people in rural areas are more conservative.
+- Dress Code: Try to dress modestly in rural areas of Nepal, people in rural areas are more conservative.
 While you can see tourists in shorts and tops in urban areas like Kathmandu and Pokhara it's respectful to dress modestly covering your knees and shoulders, especially at religious sites and festivals.

-• Respect Religious Sites: Remove your shoes while entering temples and monasteries or somebody's home.
+- Respect Religious Sites: Remove your shoes while entering temples and monasteries or somebody's home.
 And also avoid taking photos of religious sites if it is not permitted.

 6. Local Currency and Payment Methods:

 The local currency of Nepal is the Nepali Rupee (NPR).
-You can exchange your currency to the Nepali rupee in the city before going for a trek.
+You can exchange your currency for the Nepali rupee in the city before going for a trek.
 Most of the money exchange shops are only in a city so it's better to exchange the required amount in the city.

 ATMs are available in cities for tourists to withdraw cash and ATMs allow to withdraw 20 to 30 thousand Rupees per transaction.
 You can withdraw three times per day from ATMs.
 Some of the ATMs might not work so it would be better to have a backup plan.